Endurance training hacks: How hybrid athletes balance running and strength

 HYROX is arguably the high point of hybrid training.
 And no one knows this better than Dearden.
 “HYROX requires many different disciplines,” he says.
 "It isn’t just about strength and speed, but perfecting eight vastly different exercise stations, from SkiErg to wall balls.
 Each is taxing in its own right."

-The beauty of hybrid training is that it’s open to endless personalisation and interpretation.
+The beauty of hybrid training is that it’s open to endless personalization and interpretation.
 Here’s what works for Dearden at the moment.

 Listen to your body